-A well-decorated office helps you feel extra inspired to do your best work, and provides everyone, including visitors, clients and colleagues, a way to get to know you and or your company better.
+Whether it's at home or on the other end of a commute, a well-decorated office helps you feel extra inspired to be creative and productive.
+Your decor can also provide visitors, clients and colleagues a way to get to know you or your company better.

 Here are our tips and recommendations for making your office space looks its absolute best.

-As far as what to hang on the walls, one of the best places to start your company's own advertising or design assets.
+As far as what to hang on the walls, one of the best places to start can be your company's own advertising or design assets.

 Printing and framing your logo, branded posters, or company ads is the perfect way to liven up your office without spending a ton of time sourcing artwork or photographs.

-Another option is curating your own content from employee portraits with short bios, team photos from the last company retreat, or favorite press articles about the company.
+Another option is curating content from employee portraits with short bios, team photos from the last company retreat, or key press articles about the company.
 These can serve as fun, personalized alternatives to traditional artwork.

 If you want to use artwork to set the vibe in the office, try picking pieces that follow a common theme.
 This could mean either the same subject matter - for example, scenes from the city your company is based in, or vintage photos detailing the history of your industry - or just the same style in terms of color, visual design or the frame style.

-When it comes to custom framing for the office, sometimes it can be difficult deciding how to best take advantage of large, empty wall space.
-It can be intimidating, especially if you're starting from scratch and aren't sure where to begin.
+When it comes to custom framing for the office, sometimes it can be difficult or intimidating deciding how to best take advantage of large, empty wall space.
+Especially if you're starting from scratch and aren't sure where to begin.

-First, a quick tip for decorating large spaces: Picking one oversize frame that will cover an entire wall (or most of it) is your first option.
+First, a quick tip for decorating large spaces: Picking one oversize frame to cover an entire wall (or most of it) is your first option.

 This can become a focal point for your office, so make sure whatever you're putting up works well with the rest of your design elements and is a good representation of your company.

-If you can't commit to one piece, or have several photos and artwork items you'd like to display, then a framed gallery wall with linear or grid layouts are a great option.
+If you can't commit to one piece, or have several photos or artwork pieces you'd like to display, then a gallery wall of frames with linear or grid layouts are a great option.

 Gallery walls can fill plenty of space, and are easy to update and expand on by adding new pieces over time.
 Sleek black or white gallery style frames will match pretty well with anything, and are a great choice for a clean, modern feel.